 TeaCrine® is a registered trademark and protected by Patents Pending, Serial No. 61/903,362; under exclusive global distribution by Compound Solutions, Inc.

-Theacrine (TeaCrine®) Capsules Benefits
+Theacrine (TeaCrine®) Capsules or Powder Benefits

-- May enhance energy, focus, and concentration (ref)*
+- Promotes focus, concentration, and energy (ref)*

 - Non-habit-forming source of energy (ref)*